7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Machines.md

 - [[RDP-Cheatsheet]]
 - [[SSH-Cheatsheet]]

-Azure Bastion is a service you deply that lets you connect to a virtual machine using your browser and the Azure Portal.
+Azure Bastion is a service you deploy that lets you connect to a virtual machine using your browser and the Azure Portal.
 It provides secure and seamless RDP/SSH connectiveity to virtual machine over TLS so that you can use the browser.

 You have to create a Azure BastionSubnet called `AzureBastionSubnet` with atleast /27 size.